cvat-ai/cvat/site/content/en/docs/administration/advanced/upgrade_guide.md

 ## How to upgrade CVAT from v2.2.0 to v2.3.0.

-Step by step commands how to udgrade CVAT from v2.2.0 to v2.3.0.
+Step by step commands how to upgrade CVAT from v2.2.0 to v2.3.0.
 Let's assume that you have CVAT v2.2.0 working.
 ```shell
 docker exec -it cvat_db pg_dumpall > cvat.db.dump